dragosroua/CellKit/Documentation/API/README.md

 ## Data Binding

 ### [CellDataProtocol](CellDataProtocol.md)
-Protocol for data types that can be automatically bound to CellKit cells.
+Protocol for data types that can be automatically bound to MetaCellKit cells.

 **Automatic Binding:**
 - `title`/`name` → Main title